This site is privately owned and is not affiliated with any government agency.

 Overpayments and Fraud

-• Overpayments may occur if you fail to report your earnings during the benefit period
+• Failing to report your earnings during the benefit period

 • Appeal judgment decreasing the weekly benefit amount

-• If you find employment during the course of the benefit period but fail to notify the state, the UI benefits amount you received will be deemed as an overpayment
+• If you get a job but also file a weekly claim, the UI benefits amount you received will be considered an overpayment

 You are required to repay the excessive amount you received to the DES if the department serves you a notice for an overpayment.
 The DES will inform when and by how much you were overpaid.
-If you have any qualms with the notice, you have the right to appeal against the decision.
+If you have any qualms with the notice, you have the right to appeal and request a hearing with the Appeals Tribunal.

-If the DES finds out that you deliberately made a false statement or did not disclose important information to get higher UI benefits, your benefits rights will be instantly canceled.
+If the DES finds out that you committed Missouri unemployment fraud, your benefits will be denied.
 You may face penalties of up to 100% of the overpaid amount.
-Such fraudulent activities may, along with the penalties, also lead to your imprisonment.
+Such fraudulent activities can also lead to criminal charges.

 Benefits Extension